“We don’t see things the way they are. We see things the way we are.” – The Holly Talmud

-Doesn’t this much needed occupation deserve a fair wage?
+Doesn’t this much-needed occupation deserve a fair wage?

 The ability to work independently comes with a price, too.
 Just because a plumber has finished their training doesn’t mean they can practice the trade on their own.
 According to the current legal requirements in the UK, plumbers must gather a few years of experience to be able to apply for a certification exam.

-Ultimately, certification and a licensing are proof of the highest level of professionalism and expertise a plumber can provide.
+Ultimately, certification and licensing are proof of the highest level of professionalism and expertise a plumber can provide.
 It shouldn’t be surprising that this level of expertise comes with a pricey tag compared to local or semi-qualified tradesmen.

 Recognise The Professionalism

 As you already know, becoming a professional plumber is a result of a long-term career path that requires devotion and effort.
-And if less young people find the motivation to join the group of professional tradesmen, the harder it will become to find a truly qualified professional.
+And if fewer young people find the motivation to join the group of professional tradesmen, the harder it will become to find a truly qualified professional.

 After all, you need an expert to do the job and that’s something worthy paying for.

 Appreciate The Responsibility